apachecn/geeksforgeeks-dsal-zh/docs/check-which-player-visits-more-number-of-nodes.md

     else:
         c_B += 1

-    # Dfs for all its unvisted adjacent nodes
+    # Dfs for all its unvisited adjacent nodes
     for j in graph[i]:
         if (visited[j] == 0):
             mark(j, visited, c)